 Looking North from Gurrow Point anchorage We left at 1215, refuelling with 451 litres before going back to Gurrow Point anchorage.
 Leonard and Anita were hoping to get to Dittisham.
-If that was too crowded they would join us, but it seems they managed to find a suitable buoy.
+If that was too crowded Zygrib chart for noon on 20th July.
+Note calm patch in Torbay they would join us, but it seems they managed to find a suitable buoy.
+We spent a

-Radio controlled model laser We spent a peaceful afternoon listening to Carl Jenkins music.
+Radio controlled model laser peaceful afternoon listening to Carl Jenkins music.
 When there was a little more breeze I tried the radio controlled model Laser, but I was foiled by strong tide and dirty battery terminals.
 I had to recover the Laser with the dinghy.
 In the late afternoon, the wind freshened under a bright summer sky.
 The cloud.
 Increased as a forecast weak front approached, but faded during the evening.
 Geese, an egret and a swan visited Gurrow Point.
 It had been a quintessential summers day, so cold meat and salad followed by raspberries and cream seemed appropriate.
-The dvd that evening was the original Steve McQueen - Faye Dunaway "Thomas Crown Affair" - my all time favourite film.
+The dvd that evening was the original Steve Maqueen - Faye Dunaway "Thomas Crown Affair" my all time favourite film.
 Clever, witty, beautifully shot, despite the very 1960s costumes, editing and special effects.